Daniel-Somngesi/COVID-19-Tracker/README.md

 # Covid-19 Tracker

 This application provides live global and by country COVID-19 statistics.
+Not complete.
+Expected completion date: 10 June 2022.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.